fish-shell/fish-shell/doc_src/interactive.rst

 - :kbd:`ctrl-u` removes contents from the beginning of line to the cursor (moving it to the :ref:`killring <killring>`).

-- :kbd:`ctrl-l` clears and repaints the screen.
+- :kbd:`ctrl-l` pushes any text above the prompt to the terminal's scrollback, then clears and repaints the screen.

 - :kbd:`ctrl-w` removes the previous path component (everything up to the previous "/", ":" or "@") (moving it to the :ref:`killring`).